sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 ### Non-binary choices and final guidelines

-So far, all the decision tables dicussed have boolean conditions (i.e., values in the cells were either `true` or `false`).
+So far, all the decision tables dicussed have boolean conditions (i.e. values in the cells were either `true` or `false`).
 The decision tables can be generalized to contain non-boolean values (non-binary choices).
-In other words, instead of only `true` and `false`, the values can now also be, e.g., a number.
+In other words, instead of only `true` and `false`, the values can now also be, e.g. a number.

 Take the decision table for the phone subscriptions, discussed earlier.
 Initially, this only contained the international and auto-renewal conditions.